SintLucasAllStars/ChildsPlay/README.md

 * The focus of this assignment is **on the mechanics and AI**. everything else will be just extras.
 * Navigation of the NPC's is to be done by Unity's NavMesh

+## Deadline
+Pull requests must be in before the end of the day in the 13th of April 2018.

 ## Mechanics

 ### Hide-and-seek